letienthanh364/thesis-blockchain/api-gateway/README.md

    - Maps the JWT subject to a Fabric wallet identity using the rule `trainer-<nodeId>` (non-alphanumeric characters collapse to `-`).
 The MSP material must live under `${ORG_CRYPTO_PATH}/users/<fabric-id>/msp`.
    - Calls the Fabric chaincode function `RegisterTrainer(did, nodeId, vcHash, publicKey)` signed by that identity.
    - Persists `{jwt_sub, fabric_client_id, nodeId, vc_hash, did, public_key}` inside `TRAINER_DB_PATH`.
 3. **Layer 2 (runtime checks):** `POST /data/commit` and `GET /data/<id>` first validate the JWT, then look up the stored enrollment.
-The Fabric transactions are also signed with that trainer identity, so the chaincode performs an additional whitelist check using the caller’s `clientID` before mutating ledger state.
-A stolen JWT alone is not enough to bypass the Fabric-level authorization.
+The JWT signature must be Ed25519/`EdDSA` using the same public key supplied at registration.
+After that the Fabric transaction is signed with the trainer’s MSP, and the chaincode enforces the on-chain whitelist.
+A stolen JWT alone is not enough to bypass authorization—you also need the Fabric MSP material.

 ## HTTP API